 The McGraw Internships

 A core mission of the McGraw Center for Business Journalism is to promote the development of future business journalists by providing young reporters with the training and skills needed to succeed in the field.
 In addition to providing scholarships for a number of students at the CUNY Graduate School of Journalism at the City University of New York each year who specialize in business reporting, the McGraw Center also offer stipends to several business journalism students each summer who undertake an internship at a media company.
 The stipends allow students to gain valuable training through journalism internships that would otherwise be unpaid, thereby grounding their studies in on-the-job experience.

-The McGraw Center is proud to have awarded internship stipends to the following students in the Class of 2016:
+The McGraw Center is proud to have awarded internship stipends to the following students: